JaronZ/Minesweeper/README.md

 stack ghci main.hs
 ```

-Then once you are in ghci run the following command:
+Then once you are in ghci call the following function:

 ```haskell
 main